 - Parama Chaudhury, Department of Economics (University College London): Team Based Learning

-- Center for Teaching Excellence (Cornell University): CTE-Collaborative Learning
+- Center for Teaching Innovation (Cornell University): Collaborative Learning

 - Health Science Center Faculty Development (University of Florida): TBL Resources

 - Diving Deeper/Research